 If you grew up listening to oldies radio, then you probably associate the Everly Brothers' "Cathy's Clown" and other obvious hits with the early Beatles more so than young Johnny Cash.
-Yet the Rock 'n' Roll Hall of Fame duo of Don and Phil Everly always had deep roots in country music, dating back to appearances as children on father Ike Everly's hillbilly radio show--alongside Merle Travis and other emerging talents.
-Those roots, plus an innate ability to bridge the gap between country and rock audiences, is why the brothers also claimed a spot in the Country Music Hall of Fame rotunda back in 2001.
+Yet the Rock 'n' Roll Hall of Fame duo of Don and Phil Everly always had deep roots in country music, dating back to appearances as children on father Ike Everly's hillbilly radio show alongside Merle Travis and other emerging talents.
+Those beginnings, plus an innate ability to bridge the gap between country and rock audiences, is why the brothers also claimed a spot in the Country Music Hall of Fame rotunda back in 2001.

 The Roots of Their Raising

 Even at their pop peak, the Everly Brothers never fully shunned their country roots.
 The brothers' second album, 1958's Songs Our Daddy Taught Us, consists of folk standards and singing cowboy trail anthems.
 On the 1963 album The Everly Brothers Sing Great Country Hits, Don and Phil covered Cash's "I Walk the Line," Don Gibson's "Oh Lonesome Me" and "Sweet Dreams."
 Wanda Jackson's "Silver Threads and Golden Needles" and Hank Williams' "I'm So Lonesome I Could Cry."
 Five years later, country nostalgia gave way to country-rock innovation with the album Roots.
 As country music changed in the '70s, so did the brothers' cover material.
 On 1972's Pass the Chicken and Listen, they interpret the songs of Willie Nelson, Kris Kristofferson, Mickey Newbury and Guy Clark.